-Y{it} is the outcome, either retirement or hardship
+Yit is the outcome, either retirement or hardship

-X{it} is a vector of characteristics at time t
+Xit is a vector of characteristics at time t

-$^{^{2}}$ Extensions of unemployment insurance eligibility to 99 weeks and beyond happened after the last year I use for the HRS, which is 2008.
+$^{2}$ Extensions of unemployment insurance eligibility to 99 weeks and beyond happened after the last year I use for the HRS, which is 2008.

-X{i0} is a vector of characteristics at time 0, when the individual is first observed.
+$X{i0}$ is a vector of characteristics at time 0, when the individual is first observed.

-Estimation is by Ordinary Least Squares, which in the case of binary dependent variables becomes a linear probability model.3 The standard errors for the regressions are adjusted by clustering on individuals, and the use of the robust adjustment to account for heterogeneity.
+The standard errors for the regressions are adjusted by clustering on individuals, and the use of the robust adjustment.